 HIS 1149, Hydraulic Society: The Life along the Grand Canal.

 During two week’s stay in China, students take pictures and write journals, and integrate it into compelling stories about Chinese people and its nature.

 As part of the course, students will:

 - Learn more about intercultural communication skills through interacting with local community

 - Develop role with a team and design and implement research strategies for field work

 - Learn about career opportunities

-COSTThe total cost per student is $4000 (including estimated $100-200 return to students, if no unexpected situations arise).
-The cost includes all airfare and air taxes, local transportation (including “bulletin” trains from Beijing to Shanghai), hotels and meals, visa fees, entrance fees for museums and archaeological sites, instruction, and insurance coverage.
+The total cost per student is $3800.
+The cost includes all airfare and air taxes, local transportation (including “bullet” trains from Beijing to Shanghai), hotels and meals, visa fees, entrance fees for museums and archaeological sites, instruction, and insurance coverage.
 Students will also have to pay for a passport, if they do not already have one.
 Other expenses vary a great deal from one person to another, but a good rule of thumb is to allow about $20 per day for snacks and bottle water.

 This price is competitive with other McDaniel Jan-terms to Japan and China.

 Scholarship funds are available for students willing to do research in China.
 Contact Dr. Fang for more information (email@example.com